timathom/basex-rdf/README.md

 # basex-rdf
-Development of this project has been move to new repository: https://github.com/metadataframes/basex-rdf.
+Development of this project has been moved to new repository: https://github.com/metadataframes/basex-rdf.